Quenching View in explorer

 The Buddha explains the distinction between how an uninstructed ordinary person and a learned disciple of the Noble Ones respond to the five unobtainable states of aging, illness, death, perishing, and loss.

 Nibbāna is directly visible in a provisional sense when one enters a jhāna or subsequent meditation attainments.
-It is directly visible in the definitive sense when one attains the cessation of perception and feeling, and having seen with wisdom, completely exhausts mental defilements.
+It is directly visible in the definitive sense when one attains the cessation of perception and what is felt, and having seen with wisdom, completely exhausts mental defilements.

 Dhammapada verses 383–423 redefine ‘Brāhmaṇa’ (sage) by inner attainment, not birth or appearance.
 Through effort, a true sage cuts craving, understands reality, and realizes Nibbāna.
 Fearless, detached, pure, and restrained, they embody non-violence and patience.
 Free from defilements and attachments, having overcome suffering and rebirth, the sage achieves the ultimate goal, radiating wisdom and peace.